-The latest XPS 15 was updated to include some new hardware inside.
-It still has an affordable starting price of $1,000, but you’ll have to bump it up to around $1,400 to get the beefy GTX 1050Ti and Core i7-8750H.
+The latest XPS 15 was recently updated to include some new hardware inside.
+It still has an affordable starting price of $1,100, but you’ll have to bump it up to around $1,500 to get the beefy GTX 1650 and Core i7-9750H.
 If you plan to do any sort of gaming or video rendering, that’s a must-have upgrade and a big reason to opt for this laptop over even our favorite, the XPS 13.
-The larger display looks beautiful — and color accurate — in both 1080p and 4K, though the higher resolution option does bring battery life down quite a bit.
+The larger display looks beautiful — and color accurate — in both 1080p and 4K, including a new OLED panel that’s drop-dead gorgeous, though the higher resolution option does bring battery life down quite a bit.

 The XPS 15 is a bigger, badder version of the XPS 13 and although it might not be as cutting edge as some of the alternatives, it’s still one of the best Dell laptops out there.

 Why you should buy this: It’s an affordable gaming laptop with real power.